NXP/isochron/docs/isochron-send.8.md

     synchronization status, and will proceed to send test packets regardless.
 Optional, defaults to false.

+`-y`, `--omit-remote-sync`

+:   when set, will only monitor the sync status of the local station.
+    The assumption is that the receiver interface is implicitly synchronized (shares the same PHC as the sender interface), and therefore no ptp4l instance runs on it, so the sync status cannot be monitored.
+Optional, defaults to false.

 `-m`, `--tracemark`

 :   when set, the sender will write to the kernel's ftrace buffer in